Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Iceland brimmed with confidence ahead of its subsequent match against Nigeria in Volgograd.
 However, Iceland struggled in the second half, allowing two goals from Ahmed Musa.
 An opportunity came for Iceland to halve the deficit, only for Gylfi, who had been reliable on penalty kicks, to miss his attempt.
 Iceland now needed a win and help.

-Croatia had already qualified for the knockout stage, but it was Iceland that provided the attacking opportunities.
+Croatia had already qualified for the knockout stage, but Iceland provided the attacking opportunities.
 Iceland kept Croatia scoreless until Milan Badelj's 56th-minute goal put Iceland on the brink of elimination.
 Nevertheless, Iceland Gylfi, having missed his penalty kick against Nigeria, provided Iceland with a lifeline with a tying goal.
 Iceland experienced favorable results during qualifying, and as its game was winding down, news came that Argentina scored against Nigeria.
 One more Iceland goal and another elimination match with France would occur.

 Having been red-carded when the teams met in November 2016, Croatia's Ivan Perisic ended Iceland's dream on a 90th-minute goal.
 The rapid exit was not what Iceland expected after having defied odds to reach Russia, but in the end, it still exited the tournament with its heads held high.